Inverted/TASBot-Toolkit/README.md

 # AnInj
 ***An**imation **Inj**ector*

-Inject any wished animation into current animation stack.
+Inject any wished animation into the current animation stack.
 Uses a UDP socket to communicate with TASBots eyes.

 ### ⚠️ Attention
 * The path to the animation is a path to an animation, that is already stored locally on TASbot.
-This tool does NOT transfer any animation files to TASBot.
-It just plays an already locally present animations on TASBot.
+This tool does **NOT** transfer any animation files to TASBot.
+It just plays an already locally stored animations on TASBot.
 * **The feature of the TASBot eye software, that could make use of this, is not yet released!**

 ## Usage